 This dynamism is also borne out in shifting health and living conditions.
 Urbanisation and the rise of megacities, especially in emerging countries, bring new lifestyles and pressures.
-In east Asia, thirteen megacities have populations that exceed 10 million (around the size of Sweden); Shanghai is more than twice as large as that.05 Over the coming decades,

-66 More than half the projected global population rise up to 2050 will be in just nine countries 37
+In east Asia, thirteen megacities have populations that exceed 10 million (around the size of Sweden); Shanghai is more than twice as large as that.
+Over the coming decades, the projected global population rise up to 2050 will be in just nine countries 19

-While increased longevity will expand Europe's population, the proportion of working age population has already started to decline
+While increased longevity will expand Europe's population, the proportion of working age population has already started to decline demography will disrupt and reform our economic landscape 33